 I almost never use a TR-909 bass drum in my tracks.
 For this reason, I only have a practical setting for the attack knob.

-When I use both open and closed hi-hats, then I like to have them on the same pitch.
-I have two reasons for this, which are:
+When producers use both open and closed hi-hats, then it is common that they like to use both on the same pitch, which can have these reasons:

 - It just sounds good and stable.

-- It is easier/faster since only have to choose one pitch, which makes it also more practical.
+- It is easier/faster since they only have to choose one pitch.

 |–||58% = A♯||100%||100%|